 Historic Building Tours

 The Nanton Grain elevators stand as a tribute to the past and the development of this small Foothills town.
-And one need to only take a short walk along Nanton’s Main Street to discover even more restored buildings.
+And one needs to only take a short walk along Nanton’s Main Street to discover even more restored buildings.
 The buildings are open and operating businesses, allowing you to check them out from the inside too, while supporting the local economy.
 Highlights include the Nanton Drug Co. building, the W.S.
 Keeley building (formerly a general store), and the Auditorium Hotel (built in 1902!).

 View this post on Instagram